apacheignite/documentation/data-grid/sql-queries.md

   ]
 }
 [/block]

+[block:api-header]
+{
+  "type": "basic",
-## Configuring SQL Indexes by CacheTypeMetadata
+  "title": "Configuring SQL Indexes by CacheTypeMetadata" }
+[/block]
 Indexes and fields also could be configured with `org.apache.ignite.cache.CacheTypeMetadata` which is convenient for XML configuration with Spring.
-Please refer to javadoc for details, basically it is equivalent to `@QuerySqlField` annotation.
+Please refer to javadoc for details, basically it is equivalent to using `@QuerySqlField` annotation.
 [block:code]
 {
   "codes": [